Kirill0170/MCNnet_2.0/README.md

 Advanced node networking for Open Computers, still under active development.

 ## About
 MCNnet 2.0 stands for Minecraft Computer Node network, which is used to connect computers over distance using nodes.
 Not only you can connect two computers - you can create servers, on which users will be able to join.
 The only limitation - nodes must be within 400 block range, as it's default connect range of wireless network card.
+However, usage of linked cards is possible, using Tunnel Nodes (Tnodes), allowing connections between distant places and across dimentions.
 ## IP address system
-MCNnet uses IP address system, which looks similar to real one, yet is very different: it uses 3 numbers instead of 4, and numbers can me very high - up to 999 or even more.
-First number is GroupID - a group of nodes, Second number is NodeID - the number of a node in the group, Third one - is ClientID, indicates which client is connected to the node(nodes use ClientID=0).
-So, a typical IP will look like this: 12.35.19
+MCNnet uses it's own simple address system, which consists of first 4 digits of node's UUID and first 4 digits of client UUID, so they look like this: 12ab:34cd.
+Nodes have 0000 in their client ID, like this: 12ab:0000.
 ## Servers
 Servers are special clients, which can handle connections from different clients.
-There are 5 main types of servers:\
+There are different protocols of connecting to server:
-**Terminal Server** - a server with just a lua script running on it, which can be anything you want!\
-**FS Server** - FileSystem server - is used to store files, for example - a cloud service, providing more place for everyone!\
-**Website Server** - a type of server which is still under development and will be released later, will host websites using HTML-like markup language!\
+**[Term]** - simple terminal connection, allows basic I/O facilities.
+**[FTP]** - simple File Transfer Protocol connection, however does not support TUI.
-**Email Server** - a server with mail system attached to it, combine it with FS server - and you have pretty much a BBS!\
+**[FTerm]** - simple terminal with FTP attached to it, can download and upload files.
-**MNC Server** - Multi-Node Chat server, will allow users to chat in-real time: it's like IRC!\
-The important part is, while i will provide you with template servers for each of above(eventually), you can write servers yourself - like the rest of OpenComputers.
-Just by using API, you will be able to create everything you want.
+**[GSTP]** - [Planned] Graphical Site Transfer Protocol - graphical sites, as we know it.